Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Relaxed Optimization based on Successive Convex Approximation

-If the optimal values of $J_{1,2}$, $J_{2,3}$, $J_{2,4}$ were known, the BI would be capable to find the optimal solution of $[P.1]$ (or $[P.3]$) with polynomial complexity \cite{Kao-Krishnamachari}.
-Nevertheless, since the costs $J_{1,2}$, $J_{2,3}$, $J_{2,4}$ depend on the powers, which are also subject to optimization, the optimal values are not known apriori.
-Then, we build a BI procedure where the energies needed for offloading are evaluated by solving the optimization problem in $[P.2]$ (or $[P.4]$), separately for each edge of the call graph, where the latency associated to each transmission is equal to the time $L_2,L_3,L_4$ spent by the mobile handset to compute locally the corresponding procedure.
-If the problems are found unfeasible, the energy costs are set equal to a very large constant, which will prevent the selection of the corresponding path in the BI method.
-Of course, this is only an approximation.
-It is then of interest to check how far is the performance achieved by this low complexity method from the optimal solution obtained through a brute force search.
-As an example, in Fig. \ref{Energy_dist_MIMO} we report the average energy spent for processing versus the distance between MUE and SCceNB, comparing the BI method with the brute force search, and considering different communication strategies, i.e. SISO and 2$\times2$ MIMO.
-The results are averaged over 500 independent realizations.
-The BER is chosen equal to $10^{-3}$, the path-loss coefficient $\beta$ is equal to 2, the noise power is given by $N_0=5\times10^{-5}$, $P_T=0.1$, and $\bar{\alpha}=1$.
-Furthermore, we consider the call Graph 1 in Fig. \ref{Graph}.
-From Fig. \ref{Energy_dist_MIMO}, as expected, the energy spent for processing increases at larger distances, and the possibility of having a MIMO channel improves the overall performance.
-Interestingly, we can see from Fig. \ref{Energy_dist_MIMO} that the performance of the BI method is very close to the optimal solution achieved by the brute force search, especially at far distances.
-This result illustrates how the proposed BI method might be a good, low complexity alternative to the brute force solution of $[P.1]$ (or $[P.3]$).
+To assess the performance of Algorithm 2 (SCA) with respect to the global optimum obtained by Algorithm 1, in Fig. \ref{SCA}, we report the average energy spent for processing versus the distance between MUE and SCceNB for both algorithms.
+We consider different communication strategies, i.e. SISO, and 1x2 SIMO.
+The results are averaged over 200 independent realizations.
+The parameters are the same used in the previous simulation.
+From Fig. \ref{SCA}, as expected, the energy spent for processing increases at larger distances, and the possibility of having a MIMO channel improves the overall performance.
+Interestingly, we can see from Fig. \ref{SCA} that the performance of the relaxed method based on SCA is very close to the optimal solution achieved by Algorithm 1.
+This result illustrates how Algorithm 2 might be a good, low complexity alternative to Algorithm 1, especially when the size of the call graph makes impossible an exhaustive search over all the combinations.